EmpereurPirate/empereur-pirate.github.io/README.md

 -> Solved.

 You only need to use some trial versions or freewares : download Any iOS System repair for entering recovery mode, then FonePaw for restoring and finaly iMazing for your backup.
-You also will need the IPSW file adapted for your system.
+You also will need the signed IPSW file adapted for your system ( https://ipsw.me ).

 Links :
 https://download.any-data-recovery.com/go/ios-system-repair_1083.exe

 https://www.fonepaw.fr/downloads/iphone-data-recovery.exe

 https://imazing.com/fr/download/windows

 __________________________________________________________________________________________________________________________________________